The R&D Tax Credit Best Practice Roundtable: June 24, 2026 at 2 PM ET.Learn More

 Why Human Context Matters

-IRS auditors want to understand the real technical challenges your team faced.
-They ask detailed follow-up questions and expect answers that align with your project records.
-AI can mimic technical language, but it can’t provide the first-hand knowledge that comes from doing the work.
+IRS auditors want to understand the actual technical challenges a team faced.
+They ask detailed follow-up questions and expect answers that align with project records.
+AI can produce technical-sounding language, but it cannot provide the firsthand knowledge that comes from doing the work.
+Without SME input, narratives become vague, repetitive, or disconnected from actual testing logs.
+That disconnect is exactly what examiners are trained to identify.

 If you want to see how SME involvement transforms documentation, check out our guide on training SMEs for better R&D tax documentation.